JonahLeggett/ML_Algo_Options_Trading/README.md

 📌 In this Project, we assumed the role of a quantitative analyst for using a FinTech investing platform.
 This platform aims to offer investor sophisticated Options Trading mechanism.
-Using Mashine Learning to evaluate our trading algorithm written in Python we strive to remove unsertanty and a human factor to automate Options investment desicion making.
+Using Machine Learning to evaluate our trading algorithm written in Python we strive to remove uncertainty and a human factor to automate Options investment decision making.